i5k/i5k.github.io/_pages/nominate.md

 - Feasibility for accomplishing a project with current technology considering such factors as availability of inbred strains and associated genetic and genomic resources
 - Strong project leadership and broad community support

+We highly encourage those with access to specimens to deposit material into a [Global Genome Biodiversity Network (GGBN)](http://wiki.ggbn.org/ggbn/About_GGBN) Biodiversity [Repository](http://data.ggbn.org/ggbn_portal/members).